garryrot/telekinesis/README.md

 # Telekinesis (Bluetooth Toy Control for Papyrus) V0.1.0

-This is my humble attempt at creating Papyrus bindings for the famous buttplug.io toy control framework.
+**In a Nutshell**

-**In a Nutshell:** This SKSE64 plugin allowes modders to control bluetooth toys (Vibrators, etc.) from within Papyrus scripts.
-This does not provide actual game content.
-If you are not a Skyrim Mod Developer it will do nothing for you, unless you also run a Mod that is making use of it.
+This is my humble attempt at creating Papyrus bindings for the famous buttplug.io toy control library.
+This SKSE64 plugin allows modders to control bluetooth toys (Vibrators, etc.) from within Papyrus scripts.
+It provides several new Papyrus functions that let you Scan for local devices and then control/vibrate them.
+This does not provide any playable content on its own, (unless you run the Sample ESP).
+This is pretty much a big experimental prototype and still work in progress.
+The API I expose right now can and will change.

 ## Features
  * Very fast and reactive native implementation